pramaaa/Cinike/README.md

 To run this project, you will need to add the following environment variables to your .env file

 `DISCORD_TOKEN`

-## Features

-- mass delete
-- say

-## Feedback

-If you have any feedback, please reach out to us at k6205sg@gmail.com

 ## Run Locally